 Frequent gagging should be mentioned to the pediatrician on the next visit.
 Doctors can diagnose the causes of constant gagging.

 If your baby has frequent gag interfering with their food and water intake, seek a pediatrician’s evaluation.
 Early identification of feeding problems and feeding therapy initiation could prevent growth restrictions due to lack of nutrition.
 Early feeding therapy may also have more favorable outcomes than delayed approaches.

 Although gagging is a protective reflex, frequent gagging could interfere with feeding and may lead to nutritional deficiencies and growth delays.
 Moreover, the feeding method or type of foods that causes gagging could also increase the risk of choking in babies.

 You may try the following tips to prevent gagging while feeding.

 - Let your baby feel relaxed before feeding.

-- Never force them to eat more than they need.
+- Never force them to eat more than they need or desire.

 - Choose the right feeding bottle.
 Seek expert help to choose the bottle size, nipple length, and the bottle hole size appropriate for your baby’s age and feeding skills.

 - Ensure your baby is able to sit upright on the feeding table before starting a solid diet.
 Most babies can be weaned around six months of age.